pydata/xarray/doc/user-guide/computation.rst

     da.coarsen(time=30, x=2, boundary="trim").mean()

+By default the coordinates will be replaced with the mean of the coordinate values in block.
-If you want to apply a specific function to coordinate, you can pass the function or method name to ``coord_func`` option,
+If instead you want to apply a specific reduction function to the coordinate values, you can pass the function or method name as a string via the ``coord_func`` keyword argument,

 .. ipython:: python

     da.coarsen(time=7, x=2, coord_func={"time": "min"}).mean()

+Or you can pass any valid reduction function as a callable

+.. ipython:: python

+    da.coarsen(time=7, x=2, coord_func={"time": np.ptp}).count()

 You can also :ref:`use coarsen to reshape<reshape.coarsen>` without applying a computation.